 1. The distributor is the intermediary between production and exhibition (cinema)

-As director or producer, all they want it’s the movie is released into the world and to reach many people as possible but this sometimes leads to the signing of contracts with clauses unclear.
-Often they resign to the film’s rights where the distributor has full control over it.
+Often a director or producer only want their the movie released into the world and to reach as many people as possible, but this sometimes leads to the signing of contracts with unclear clauses.
+Often they resign the film’s rights to give the distributor full control over it.

-Even for a large distributor, it is impossible to release every week.
-First, because cinemas are not so many and also, they would be competing with themselves.
+Even for a large distributor, it is impossible to release a new film every week.
+First, because there are not so many cinemas and also, they would be competing with themselves.
 When we talk about big distributors it’s because they make a lot of money and most of their films are blockbusters, they don’t have any problems with distribution.

-There are films that from the draft of the script, they know they will make a lot of money and this, in fact, gives them a worldwide distributor.
-We know it is a big production because of the budget (we are talking about millions of dollars) and we know the acting is in charge of first level actors.
+There are films that from the draft of the script make it possible to predict that it will make a lot of money and this, in fact, gives them a worldwide distributor.
+We know it is a big production because of the budget (we are talking about millions of dollars) and we know the acting includes high profile, first level actors.

-All films are unique and for each one must be a special negotiation, we can start from the contract with the distributor until the percentage to be obtained when the movie is in movie theaters.
+All films are unique and each one requires its own special negotiation.
+We can start from the contract with the distributor, to the percentage to be obtained when the movie is in movie theaters.
 That percentage varies sometimes from week to week.
 From spaces in theaters, circuit, copies and the marketing plan, everything is a negotiation.

-Which of these points did you already know? or which one you can’t believe?
+Which of these points did you already know?
+Or is there one you can’t believe?
 Leave your comments below.